PuddletownDesign/Linux-Setups/configuring-debian-server-on-digital-ocean.md

 # Initial Set up for Debian server on Digital Ocean with Puddletown Settings

 This guide will cover creating and basic configuration of a Debian server on digital ocean.
-In future guides we will cover, more advanced server security, setting up several websites on nginx, running crypto trading bots, and a host of other fun things.
+In future guides we will cover, more advanced server security, setting up several websites on nginx with SSL, git deployment, running crypto trading bots, and a bunch of other fun things.

 The puddletown preferences listed in this guide are custom configurations for `zsh`, `git` and using Atom text editor remotely instead of using a server side editor like Vim or Nano.